darianaroman/dsa-2021-g3/README.md

 Solve problem 10.3.4.
 Deadline until 13.05.2021, 20:00 for making a PR on GitHub with the mandatory problem.

+### Lab11 Backtracking

+Prepare for the partial exam which you'll take on 20 may at 17:00.
+No homework.

 #### Typical flow during the partial exam

 1. Take a photo with your work